danbev/learning-ai/notes/ggml.md

 ```
 Notice that a buffer type also has an interface and a context which is also a
 void pointer just like the context of a backend.

-Recall that a buffer is a contiguous block of memory of fixed size and intended
-to hold data while moving that data between places (in this case the host and a
-device).
-And a buffer has a fixed size.

 So first we have an interface which describes the buffer, the buffer type:
 ```c